http4k/http4k/src/docs/guide/modules/servers/index.md

 ### Customisation
 Each of the server backends implement an interface `ServerConfig`, which is written with sensible defaults for the server in questions, but is also designed to be used as a starting point for tweaking to API user needs.
 To customize, simply use the relevant `ServerConfig` class as a starting point and reimplement as required.
+See the Cookbook for an example of this in use.